- Overview

 The mirrored model uses the source model as the single source of truth.
 Core model information is kept in sync and cannot be edited locally.
 This ensures consistency while still allowing controlled reuse of model metadata.
 You may optionally add additional local context to a mirrored model without modifying the source model.

-How to create a Mirrored Model
+How to create a mirrored model

 - Select Create mirrored model